 Putting a public-private partnership together is often challenging.
 With the competition amongst countries for private sector investment, as well as the returns, the financial and regulatory risks must be mitigated enough to be attractive.

-ADB has successfully delivered many exciting PPP projects throughout the region.
-Its projects have reduced congestion on the bustling highways of Dhaka, provided heating solutions in Uzbekistan’s capital Tashkent, helped promote sustainable development in the green New Clark City in the Philippines, and introduced solar energy to the sun-drenched Koror and Babeldaob islands of Palau and delivered cost-efficient solar projects in Asia
+ADB has a portfolio of many successful PPP projects throughout the region.
+Our projects have reduced congestion on the bustling highways of Dhaka, provided heating solutions in Uzbekistan’s capital Tashkent, helped promote sustainable development in the green New Clark City and establish a digital ID system for citizens in the Philippines, improved public health and environment in Dili by upgrading solid waste management systems, introduced solar energy to the sun-drenched Koror and Babeldaob islands of Palau and delivered cost-efficient solar projects in Asia.

 ADB has been with the region since the start of its PPP journey.
 We’ll keep working with our member countries to develop innovative financing and solutions that provide the infrastructure our developing members need—now and for the long-term.